 - b.
-Call the Production Safety Representative anytime cast and crew are exposed to a hazard (e.g. helicopter, exotic animal, water, extreme heat or cold, etc.). - c.
-Anytime new cast or crew join the production. - d.
-Anytime a new process, substance or procedure is introduced. - e.
-Call the Production Safety Representative anytime cast and crew are exposed to a hazard (e.g. helicopter, exotic animal, water, extreme heat or cold, etc.). - 5.
-See to it that safety literature is properly distributed: - a.
-All cast and crew members are to receive the General Safety Guidelines for Production (Form 1), written, orally or posted, and sign an Employee Acknowledgment.
-This includes all those who report directly to the set for hire; such as day players, casual hires, independent contractors, etc. Return signed Employee Acknowledgments to the Production Office Coordinator. - b.
 Distribute AMPTP Safety Bulletins (available at safetyontheset.com) relating to specific hazards to cast and crew or attach to the call sheet (e.g. helicopter, firearm, special f/x, etc.) - c.
-With help from the Production Safety Representative, see to it that special literature such as Safety Data Sheets (SDS's) are available if requested by cast or crew. - 6.
+With help from the Production Safety Representative, see to it that special literature such as Safety Data Sheets (SDS's) are available if requested by cast or crew. - 5.
 Document all IIPP activities: - a.
 Make sure that all safety meetings held throughout the day are noted on the daily Production Report, including key department head and new arrival meetings, stunt and special effects meetings, etc. - b.
-Any bulletins or special correspondence should also be on file with the Production Office Coordinator.
+Any bulletins or special correspondence should also be on file with the Production Manager.

 - 1. Confirm that the work site is inspected to see that it is free from recognized hazards.
 Correct hazards found. (e.g. blocked exits, blocked fire lanes, trip and fall hazards, faulty equipment, etc.).
 This can be done by an Assistant on a regular basis. - 2.
 See to it that safety equipment is used by cast and crew (e.g. earplugs, harnesses, safety belts, etc.). - 3.
-Consult with the UPM to resolve script safety concerns (e.g. special effects, stunts or other special hazards). - 4.
+Consult with the Line Producer to resolve script safety concerns (e.g. special effects, stunts or other special hazards). - 4.
 Make sure cast and crew safety concerns have been addressed and resolved:

 - 1. Respond to all on-set emergencies and accidents that result in serious injury, death, major property damage, hospitalization or events that create imminent danger. - 2.
 Summon emergency medical assistance immediately paramedics, fire department, police, etc. (911 or the local equivalent). - 3.
 Clear the area and protect cast and crew from further injury. - 4.
 Preserve evidence for further investigation. - 5.
-Immediately notify the UPM.
+Immediately notify the Line Producer.
 If not available notify the Production Executive and the Production Safety Representative.

-- 1. Immediately notify the UPM.
-If not available, contact the 1st AD and the Production Safety Representative. - 2.
-The UPM or 1st AD will accompany the inspector/investigator on the survey of the site in question.
+- 1. Immediately notify the Line Producer.
+If not available, contact the 1st AD/Stage Manager and the Production Safety Representative. - 2.
+The Line Producer or 1st AD/Stage Manager will accompany the inspector/investigator on the survey of the site in question.